Galapagos Lava Gull

 Unlike other gull species, Lava Gulls are solitary nesters.

-Highlights where the Galapagos Lava Gull can be seen
+Spots where the Galapagos Lava Gull can be observed

 A walk on Bartholomew